An engine to simulate insurance fraud network data: Default configuration of the simulation engine

 The default settings for the database, policyholder, contract-specific and claim characteristics are given in \Cref{tab:DefaultConfiguration}.
 The default data-generating claim frequency and claim severity models are given in Appendix \ref{app:ClaimFreqSev}.
 In Appendix \ref{app:ClaimLabel}, we specify the default data-generating fraud model.

 We define the level of class imbalance as the ratio of the number of fraudulent claims to the total number of claims.
 Further, \texttt{ExcludeParties} is a parameter that allows to exclude certain types of parties from the network.
-We exclude the expert by default.
+We include all types of parties by default.

 \begin{landscape}

 \end{landscape}